FindMySchool LogoFindMySchool

 For the relevant admissions cycle shown, there were 1,010 applications for 226 offers, with the results indicating an oversubscribed position and 4.47 applications per place applications per place.
 First-preference pressure is also notable, with 1.89 first preferences per first-preference offer.

-For Year 7 entry into September 2026, Manchester City Council states that the application round opened on 01 July 2025 and the deadline for on-time applications is Friday 31 October 2025.
+For Year 7 entry into September 2027, Manchester City Council states that the application round opens on 1 July 2026 and the deadline for on-time applications is 31 October 2026.
+Offers are due on 1 March 2027.

-The academy’s own admissions page also directs families to apply through Manchester City Council for Year 7 and in-year applications, and it publishes an example set of key dates for the September 2025 intake (useful as a pattern, but families should follow the council’s current cycle dates for the year they are applying).
+The academy’s own admissions page also directs families to apply through Manchester City Council for Year 7 and in-year applications, while families should follow the council’s current cycle dates for the year they are applying.

 Open events are listed by Manchester City Council’s school finder as Tuesday 23 September (5.45pm to 7.30pm) for the September 2026 Year 7 cycle.